kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

 hiddenSize) and the R weights are (hiddenSize, hiddenSize).
 As for the specific implementation under the hood, CUDNN stores all weights and biases all together as a single flatten array, while Keras uses three arrays:
-1. kernel weights: a (inputSize, 3 x hiddenSize) matrix containing the concatenated three W weights.
+1. Kernel weights: a (inputSize, 3 x hiddenSize) matrix containing the concatenated three W weights.
-2. recurrent weights: a (hiddenSize, 3 x hiddenSize) matrix containing the concatenated three R weights.
+2. Recurrent weights: a (hiddenSize, 3 x hiddenSize) matrix containing the concatenated three R weights.
-3. biases: a (2, 3 x hiddenSize) matrix where one row is the concatenated W biases and another is for R biases.
+3. Biases: a (2, 3 x hiddenSize) matrix where one row is the concatenated W biases and another is for R biases.

 The following python code is to output the parameters stored in Keras GRU layer: